TajkirHossen-14/Esports_Tournament_Management_System/README.md

-# 🎮 Esports Tournament Management System
+# 🎮 Esports Tournament Management

 A relational database project built with **MySQL** to manage all aspects of competitive esports
 tournaments – from player rosters and team management to match scheduling, results tracking, and prize distribution.